Split Conformal Prediction under Data Contamination: Introduction

 The paper is structured as follows.
-Section \ref{sec:split_cp} gives background on split conformal prediction under the assumption that the calibration and the test data are exchangeable.
-In Section \ref{sec:cp_mixture}, split conformal prediction under data contamination is introduced; it gives theoretical results for coverage and robustness, and refined results under stochastic dominance assumptions.
-In Section \ref{sec:remedy}, CRCP as a remedy for adjusting over-coverage in a classification setting is {devised}.
+Section \ref{sec:split_cp} gives background on split conformal prediction when the calibration and the test data are exchangeable.
+In Section \ref{sec:cp_mixture}, split conformal prediction under data contamination is introduced; we give theoretical results for coverage and robustness, and refined results under stochastic dominance assumptions.
+In Section~\ref{sec:remedy}, CRCP as a remedy for adjusting over-coverage in a classification setting is {devised}.
 Experiments are shown in Section \ref{sec:experiments}, with Subsection \ref{subsec:synthadata} illustrating CRCP on synthetic datasets and Subsection \ref{subsec:realdata} comparing CRCP and standard conformal prediction on the CIFAR-10N dataset from \cite{wei2022learning}.
-A detailed discussion of related results, which draws on results which are derived in this paper, is postponed to the concluding Section \ref{sec:discussion}.
-A technical proof {as well as experimental details} are found in the Appendix.
-The code to reproduce the results presented in this paper is available at \url{https://github.com/jase-clarkson/cp_under_data_contamination}.
+A detailed discussion of related results is postponed to the concluding Section \ref{sec:discussion}.
+Proofs {as well as experimental details} are found in the Appendix.
+The code for this paper is available at \url{https://github.com/reinertdaniel/cp_under_data_contamination_refactor.git}.